Fractured Magic: Chapter Seventeen

 There was fear there, in her eyes, and Roman knew with utter certainty that they wouldn’t make it to morning.
 Not together.

-Ignoring Dinara’s horrified expression, he continued, “Then Unity recruited me, promising everything I’d ever wanted.
+Ignoring Dinara’s horrified expression, he continued, “Then Unity recruited me, promised everything I’d ever wanted.
 I stayed with them a long time, until I learned to hate them and everything they stood for.
 When I met Ivey by chance, I convinced him to help me.
 The rest is history.”

 “History,” Dinara repeated.
 “What about the Oracle of Damael?
 How does she fit into this?”